fbpx

 Which is the cheapest UK city for student accommodation?

-Coventry, Swansea, Aberdeen, and Loughborough consistently offer the lowest student accommodation costs, with halls starting from £85–£100 per week and private renting from £70–£80 per person per week.
-Northern cities like Sheffield, Newcastle, and Leicester are also significantly cheaper than the UK average.
+Coventry, Swansea, Aberdeen and Loughborough consistently offer the lowest student accommodation costs, with halls starting from £85 to £100 per week and private renting from £70 to £80 per person per week.
+Northern cities including Sheffield, Newcastle and Leicester are also significantly cheaper than the UK average.
+Bradford (not covered in this page) has the lowest average private rents of any UK student city at approximately £93 per week.

-How much more expensive is London than other cities?
+How much more expensive is London than other UK student cities?

-Roughly 60–100% more expensive.
-A room in London halls starts at around £200/week compared to £100–£130 in most other cities.
-Private renting in London starts at £180/week per person compared to £75–£110 elsewhere.
-London also has higher living costs across food, transport, and socialising.
+Roughly 60 to 100% more expensive.
+London halls start from around £200 per week compared to £100 to £130 in most other cities.
+Private renting in London starts at around £180 per week per person, compared to £75 to £110 elsewhere.
+London also has higher living costs across food, transport and day-to-day spending.
+The enhanced London maintenance loan (£14,135 for 2026/27) is intended to offset this but budgeting is still tight.

-Should I choose my accommodation based on cost or location?
+Should I choose my university city based on accommodation costs?

 Are the costs on this page accurate?

-They're estimates based on 2025/26 published rates from universities and major providers.
+They are starting estimates based on 2025/26 published rates from universities and major providers.
 Prices change annually, vary by specific hall or property, and depend on room type.
-Always check the university's accommodation website or the provider's property page for exact, up-to-date pricing.
-We update this page annually.
+Always check the university's accommodation website or the provider's property page for exact, current pricing.
+For a more detailed breakdown see our full accommodation costs guide which includes bills-inclusive comparisons and maintenance loan analysis.

 CODE: